-Breads aren't exactly known for being flashy or beautiful.
-Tasty, yes, but not showy.
-Let's show how gorgeous a quick bread can be with this Blackberry Lemon Bread, shall we?
+Breads aren't exactly known for being flashy or beautiful, but this Blackberry Lemon Bread will certainly change that notion!
+Let's show how gorgeous a quick bread can be with this beauty, shall we?

 This Blackberry Lemon Bread is a moist, flavorful lemon bread studded with fresh blackberries and topped with the most gorgeous blackberry glaze!
 With its fantastic flavor and dramatic glaze, this humble loaf earns a place of honor at any table!